Skip to content

 What counts as a subscription?

-Anything that auto-renews monthly: streaming, software, cloud storage, news, mobile plans, gym memberships, subscription boxes, premium app tiers.
+Anything that auto-renews on a recurring basis: streaming, software, cloud storage, news, mobile plans with bundled services, gym memberships, subscription boxes, premium app tiers.
+The defining feature is the recurring charge rather than the category.

 Related Calculators